nno/burstiDAtor/README.md

 burstiDAtor
 ===========
-A lightweight burst detector for dopaminergic (DA) neurons
+A lightweight burst detector for dopaminergic (DA) neurons.

 Features
 --------